All Episodes

 What did you mean by that?

-What I meant is this kind of, you know, the Democrats are always speaking about how terrible McCarthyism was.
+What I meant is this kind of, you know, the Democrats are always speaking about how terrible McCarthyism was, and it was in many ways.

-But at least the USSR actually existed then and there were actually Russian influence campaigns in the United States, which were serious.
+But at least the USSR actually existed then, and there were actually Russian influence campaigns in the United States which were serious.

-her campaign trying to whip up a neo Macarthus hysteria where she claims or she claims that effectively Donald Trump is a agent of the Russians that WikiLeaks is an agent of the Russians and where her campaign has also implied that Jules Stein,
+What we're seeing now is Hillary Clinton and her campaign trying to whip up a neo-McCarthyist hysteria where she claims that effectively Donald Trump is an agent of the Russians,

-So what what do we have here?
+So what do we have here?

-By the way, isn't the isn't that the very terrible terrible climate to permit uh and what kind of press climate is going to exist afterwards, especially if Hillary Clinton is elected, it will be perceived to be a validation of that hysteria.
+And what kind of press climate is going to exist afterwards, especially if Hillary Clinton is elected?

-We're going to take a quick break, we'll come back on the other side a lot more to ask him more specifically about what he's discovered about your government, how we got started in all of this what specifically to the extent that it would be willing to share what batches of information does he think he'll be releasing before the election.
+We'll come back on the other side a lot more to ask him more specifically about what he's discovered about your government, how he got started in all of this.

-We'll get to that also we'll get to your phone calls coming up and much more.
+Also, we'll get to your phone calls coming up and much more.

-800-941-SEAN is our toll-free telephone number as we continue.
+800-941-Sean is a toll-free telephone number as we continue.

-We know you never want to miss the Sean Hannity Show.
+We know you never want to miss the Sean Hannity show.

 And now you never have to.